 The Grove National Historic Landmark Photography/Videography Policy

-Due the historic nature of The Grove buildings and ecological significance of its natural areas, the Glenview Park District has adopted a specific policy governing still and video photography at The Grove.
-In some cases permits are required and fees must be paid.
+Due to the historic nature of The Grove buildings and ecological significance of its natural areas, the Glenview Park District has adopted a specific policy governing still and video photography at The Grove.
+In some cases, permits are required and fees must be paid.
 For detailed information on these guidelines, click here.

 Care of Injured Wildlife